realshivamarora/xeno-crm/README.md

 # 🌐Xeno CRM — Customer Relationship Management Web App
 An **Google Gemini AI-Powered** full stack Mini CRM (Customer Relationship Management) Web App - built using ReactJS and Bootstrap in the frontend, and NodeJS and ExpressJS in the backend, with database services powered by MongoDB.
 A comprehensive application which allows a company or an organization to manage Customer Relationship.

-Features include:
+## ✨Features:
 - **Login Authentication** with **Google OAuth**, only whitelisted users are allowed to login.
 - **Dashboard** which provides various functionalities of the web app.
 - **Enter Customer Data** enables user to enter customer data, appears with a form to enter customer details: Customer ID, Customer Name, Customer City, Customer Mobile, Customer Email.
 Customer ID is system generated and is **gurantteed to be unique.** All this data goes to MongoDB table customers.